hashicorp-terraform-cloud/webinar-content/script/walkthrough.md

 `States` just gives me a view on the current state file, such as it is.

 `Variables` allos me to manage what Variables are available to the workspace - whether created on a per workspace basis, or applied from a Variable Set.

+Let's jump back to the Run.
+You can see from the structured output that Teraform is provisioning the resources in AWS.
+You can clearly see that it's creating the instance, the SSH key, and a security group for the instance.

 I'll just pop open the AWS console and we can see how that EC2 instance is coming along.